redpanda-data/connect/docs/processors/README.md

 interpolations on the 'path' field as described [here](../config_interpolation.md#functions).
 For types that aren't file based (such as binary) the file field is ignored.

+The `json_array` format attempts to JSON parse each message and append the result to an array, which becomes the contents of the resulting message.

 The resulting archived message adopts the metadata of the _first_ message part of the batch.